-You’ll be actively involved in the Fashion North website and have the opportunity to get involved in Spark Sunderland, the 24/7 Community Radio station based in the Media Centre.
+You’ll be actively involved in the Fashion North website and have the opportunity to get involved in Spark Sunderland, the 24/7 community radio station based in the David Puttnam Media Centre.
 Spark has won many awards and holds the Nations and Regions Award for Best Radio Station in the North East.
 Students are responsible for all news-gathering, programme production and advertising.

-Other opportunities for real-world experience include Spark online magazine, SR-News website, Northern Lights website and SportsByte, which are all linked to our Journalism and Media courses.
+Other opportunities for real-world experience include Spark online magazine and SportsByte, which are linked to our journalism courses.

 Our academics are industry experts and have excellent relationships across the fashion industry including Vogue, Grazia, ITV and BBC.

 You will undertake a work placement module in your final year, though many of our students arrange placements for all three years.
-Recent student placements at fashion publications include Elle, Grazia, Asos, More! and Fabulous - the Sun on Sunday’s magazine.
+Recent student placements at fashion publications include Elle, Grazia, Asos, Harper's Bazaar and Fabulous - the Sun on Sunday’s magazine.

 In the past, our students have commissioned and styled fashion shoots for magazines and newspapers, worked on catwalk shows and fashion weeks and provided fashion reports for the websites of major retailers in the North East.

-All students studying on-campus undergraduate Fashion Journalism courses can take up a CV-enhancing work placement, a University-led industry initiative, or a professional and business development boot camp.
+All students studying this course can take up a CV-enhancing work placement, a University-led industry initiative, or a professional and business development boot camp.
 By the term placement, we mean we are offering you a taste of the industry which might last anything from two days to four weeks on a part-time basis.